15 Ways to Prepare Your Garden for the Fall Season Transition

 How Do I Prepare My Garden Soil for Next Year?

 Clear Out Debris: After the growing season ends, remove any remaining plant debris, spent annuals, and weeds from the garden beds.
-This clears the way for proper soil preparation.
+This will prepare the soil for proper soil preparation.

 Soil Testing

-This will help assess the nutrient levels and pH of your soil and help you determine what soil amendments your soil might need for optimal plant growth.
+This will help assess your soil’s nutrient levels and pH and help you determine what soil amendments your soil might need for optimal plant growth.
 You can get a soil test kit from a local garden center or send a sample to a testing lab for analysis.

 Add Organic Matter